jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-02b.md

 - huge government debts
   - This passes the current problems (usually of the baby boomers who are the current policy-makers) to future generations* who are incapable of knowing of the burdens** dumped on them by fancy-worded policies such as 'quantitative easing' and 'stimulus packages'.

-> *This manifests as millennials losing all hope of getting a decent job that would pay for a house, or getting quality education that does not involve a huge debt.
+{{< f f="*This manifests as millennials losing all hope of getting a decent job that would pay for a house, or getting quality education that does not involve a huge debt." >}}

-> **Some economists try to solve this top-down approach with a bottom-up solution as universal basic income (UBI).
+{{< f f="**Some economists try to solve this top-down approach with a bottom-up solution as universal basic income (UBI).
 However, this is actually worse since it does not guarantee the generation of employment.
 The cancellation of UBI trials in many countries prove that it is more useless.
-In Classical-speak, this is like the king paying off barbarians and peasants so that they will not revolt or commit crimes.
+In Classical-speak, this is like the king paying off barbarians and peasants so that they will not revolt or commit crimes." >}}

 Japan was the first country to implement aggressive quantitative easing and is also the country to realize its bad effects.
 Its Lost Generation represents the youth that grew up after the collapse of Japan's asset-price bubble in the early '90s and exactly matches the effects of the paragraph above.
 Japan is among the countries with the highest debts in the world.

-> Update Jan 2021: The failure of Abenomics and the 2020 Olympics, along with the resignation of Abe and the rise of Japanese taxes prove the failure of Keynesian policies
+{{< u d="Jan 2021" u="The failure of Abenomics and the 2020 Olympics, along with the resignation of Abe and the rise of Japanese taxes prove the failure of Keynesian policies" >}}

 {{< q a="Adam-Smith" c="The Wealth of Nations Simplified, Book 5" >}}
 Such improvident anticipations gave birth to the more ruinous practice of perpetual funding.
 This practice puts off the liberation of the public revenue from a fixed period to an indefinite period, never likely to come.
 However, it raises more money than the old practice of anticipation.
 When men became familiar with funding, it became universally preferred<!--  to anticipation during great state exigencies.
 Relieving the present exigency is always the object of government.
 The future liberation of the public revenue they leave to the care of posterity. -->